CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

 [Proposed Solution]: #proposed-solution

 The solution adds code in the BFD server to configure which fields AB2D requires.
-Non-required fields are nulled out before being transformed in the result.
+Non-required fields are nulled out before being serialized in the result.
 The specific set of required fields should remain stable and not require modifications.

 The filtering will need to happen towards the end of processing.
 This is to avoid